 Boots.
 If your feet are happy, your body’s chances of being happy are increased.
 Warm boots.
 Strong boots.
 Comfortable boots.
 You need them.
 I have these.
 Jen has these.
 Gauge your boot purchases based on the peaks and depths of your itinerary.
 If you will be around snow and slush, consider traction.
-We saw a guy in slick street shoes and a suede jacket, during a snowstorm at Hohenzollern Castle, clearly reconsidering his wardrobe choices.
+During a snowstorm at Hohenzollern Castle, we saw a guy in slick streetshoes and a suede jacket, clearly reconsidering his wardrobe choices.
 Know that you will be doing some walking, and remember to pack your gloves and boots.

 Gastronomy.
-Our trip was Germany-centric, hence the specificity of this point.
+Our trip was Germany-centric, hence the specificity to food here.
 Pace yourself to ingest the maximum amount of schnitzel, sausage, beer, and good German bread in the smallest duration of time.
 This usually means eating a hearty breakfast of bread, cheese, cold cuts, yoghurt, eggs, fruit, and your choice of unusual juices or common hot beverages.
 Your early meal should tide you over until dinner, when you will (of course) order your favorite style of schnitzel.
 Tailor this point to your target country’s cuisine.

 Snacks.
 Pack snacks for the road.
 This prevents hanger.
 Hanger is a concept experienced by many, and which has been known to cause relationship friction.
 It can be defined as “anger exacerbated by hunger.”
 Woe unto you if your travel companion gets hangry.

 Flights.
 In order to reduce risk and bookend your trip with positive notes, fly direct whenever possible.
 But unless you’re flying from a major airport – and this is true for any trip – you may not have direct flights.
 This means you will experience layovers between flights.
 Plan for these layovers.
 Consider whether an airline club membership would be worth your while.
 (NOTE: If you’re fortunate enough to be flying Business Class on an international flight, many clubs allow you free entry during your trip.)
 Also, understand that it’s a bonus if your flights depart and arrive on time.
-Be prepared for your flights to run late, but be sure you’re on time to the airport.
-I will assume you understand that you need to be at the airport at least two hours prior to your flight’s planned departure time.
+Be prepared for your flights to run late, but be sure you’re on time to the airport on the off-chance your flights are on time.
+Understand that you need to be at the airport at least two hours prior to your flight’s planned departure time.

 Transportation.
 Well in advance of your trip, decide on your modes of transport (car, train, boat, or a combination thereof) while in-country.
 Comparing the US versus Europe, the US has extremely favorable gas prices.
 In Europe, plan on the equivalent of $8.00 a gallon for gasoline, depending on the strength of the US Dollar versus the Euro at the time of your trip.
 If you rent a car, understand the Rules of the Road; e.g., on the autobahn, know that it is illegal to pass on the right.
 Slower vehicles must stay on the right.
 For obvious reasons, you should become familiar with international road signs.

 Google Maps.
 Yes, you will need paper maps, but Google Maps will save you untold amounts of time and aggravation on meandering entrance and exit ramps.
-Google Maps has legitimately saved 117 marriages in the third quarter of this year alone.
+Google Maps has legitimately saved 117 marriages in the third quarter of 2013 alone.
 This is a scientific fact.